2019 was the landmark year where the talks of foldable smartphones reached a zenith state.

 Technical preparations for foldable phones

 Like in the case of designing, the developers’ work will also be segregated into four parts of app development for foldable phones processes.
-Let us look into all of them in detail.
+While with Android 11, Google will be extending support to foldables, for now, let us look into all of them in detail.

 A. Screen/ App Continuity